kkruege/Community-Sensor-Lab/README.md

  CO2 Arduino Code Explanation: A break down of the different sections of code for coding beginners

  Citizen Sensors-DIY CO2 How To.pdf : A step by step guide to creating your own DIY CO2 Sensor

+ Co2 Sensor Materials and Purchasing List.xlsx : Spreadsheet of all the materials and links to purchase

 Code-README.md : Readme for the RTC_SD_LCD_K30_v1.1.ino code